Spinal Cord Injury

 Spinal cord injuries can happen to anyone, anywhere, anytime

-Spinal cord injuries can happen doing everyday activities.
-Falls at home or work, traffic accidents or sports injuries.
+Spinal cord injuries happen doing everyday activities.
+Falls at home or work, traffic accidents, and sports can all result in a spinal cord injury.

 Startling Statistics

-- 42% of traumatic injury in 2021 were the result of slips or falls.
+• 41% of traumatic injuries in 2023 were the result of slips or falls.

-- Transport is the leading cause of SCI in those under the age of 45 years.
+• Vehicle accidents are the leading cause of spinal cord injury in those under the age of 45 years.

-- The average cost of care for each high level tetraplegic is NZ$212,000 per year.
+• The average cost of care for each high-level tetraplegic is $212,000 per year.

-- New Zealand has one of the highest rates of SCI in the western world with the associated rehabilitation and hospital costs being among the highest for all injuries.
+• New Zealand has one of the highest rates of spinal cord injury in the western world.
+The associated rehabilitation and hospital costs are also among the highest for all injury types.

 Traumatic spinal cord injury causes